chisui/dakka/thesis/main.md

 This is cumbersome and adds unnecessary complexity.

 What we might do instead is add the reference type itself as a parameter to `Message`.
-This alleviates the problem only a little bit though since we need the actual `ActorContext` type to retrieve the concrete reference type.
+This alleviates the problem only a little bit, since we need the actual `ActorContext` type to retrieve the concrete reference type.
 So we would only delay the constraint dance and move it a little bit.
-These constraints meant many additional type parameters to types and functions that don't actually care about them.
+These constraints would mean many additional type parameters to types and functions that don't actually care about them.
 Error messages for users would also suffer.

 In the end I decided to ditch the idea of `ActorContext` implementation specific reference types.
 And went another route.